vishnuvardhan-s/leetcode-custom-themes/README.md

 * Basic functionality is done
 * Most of the themes are taken from https://codemirror.net/theme/
 * Yet to do:
+    * Atleast okayish looking UI - DOING
     * User can also set custom themes - maybe in an update v2.0.0
     * leetcode-cn support
-    * Remove textmate after implementing 2
     * Upload to Chrome Web Store
 * Have to check
     * Set the themes only once ('loading', 'complete')